MiguelCastillo/bit-loader/README.md

 ### Import
 > The primary purpose of `import` is to return the *evaluated code* from modules.

-The `import` interface is basically the replacement for `require`, which returns the actual *evaluated code*.
+The `import` method is basically the replacement for `require`, which returns the actual *evaluated code*.
 In contrast, `load` returns the entire module.
 Internally, `import` will call `load` to do the heavy lifting and `import` simply unwraps the module returning only the `code` property.

 `import` can take a single string module name or an array of string module names, and it returns a promise.
 When the promise is resolved, all the loaded module(s) are passed back as arguments to the promise callback.